-Comm no. Para no. Comment type Comment Explanation Country used if they can be shown to lead to the same results.
-Laboratory procedures persented in the protoco Is may be adjusted to the standards of individual laborat ories, provided that they are adequately validated 40.
-36 Substantive Biological indexing Inoculation of susceptible herbaceous indicator plants Specific F Negative Positive Also in realtion to comment made on paragraph 32.
-With regard to serological tests with specific antibodies if should be noted that in the case of tospoviruses specific (polycional) antisera may cross react wit Molecularcess .
-So a serological test might not be sufficiented identification of the species.
+Comm no. Para no. Comment type Comment Explanation Country SC Responses reproducibility achieved.
+The use of products of commercial brands in this diagnostic protocol implies no approval of them to the exclusion of others that may be suitable.
+This information is given for the convenience of users of this protocol and does not constitute an endorsement by the CPM of the chemical, reagent and/or equipment named.
+Equivalen products may be used if they can be shown to lead to the same results.
+Laboratory procedures persented in the protoco Is may be adjusted to the standards of individual laborat ories, provided that they are adequately validated reflect the most recent version of this disclaimer.
+40. 36 Substantive Biological indexing Inoculation of susceptible herbaceous indicator plants Specific F Negative Positive Also in realtion to comment made on paragraph 32.
+With regard to serological tests with specific antibodies if should be noted that in the case of tospoviruses specific (polycional) antisera may cross react wit Moleculartens .
+So a serological test might notice sufficient of identification of the species.
 Also for the molecular tests described, no data are available on the specificity of the tests.
 Moreover, it is not known which species will be detected by the generic RT-PCR.
-Since the RT-PCR amplifies part of the N gane, which sequence is an important criterion of the N gene, which sequence is an important criterion of the species demarcation, this might allow identification in cases an amplicon is obtained.
-In the scheme to avoid confusion we suggest that for biological indexing negative and positive are replaced replace by "typical symptoms" or "no typical symptoms" to state clearly that the identification is not concluded usforesent tests.
-Virus not present European Union 41.
-36 Substantive The flow diagram should be revised.
-The flow should be started from suspected or symptomic host.
-Biological .Serological and molecular tests should betaken as recommended methods.
-Only the data of two results of three methods are positive indicated the virus present, and two results of three methods are negative indicated the virus is not present.
-More reliable and practicable.
-China
+Since the RT-PCR amplifies part of the N gene, which sequence is an important criterion of the N gene, which sequence is an important criterion of the species demarcation, this might allow identification in cases an amplicon is obtained.
+In the scheme to avoid confusion we suggest that for biological indexing negative and positive are replaced replace by "typical symptoms" or "no typical symptoms" to state clearly that the identification is not concluded usfpresent tests.
+Virus not present European Union The primers of Mumford et al. 1994 and 1996a are described as specific for TSWV and INSV, respectively.
+The primers by Chu et al. 2001 are described as specific for WSMoV.
+This is supported by the DIAGPRO test performance validation study.
+Paragraph 109 indicates that sequence of amplicons may be carried out if an NPPO requires additional confidence.
+Typical